zen planner reviews · 2026

 choose Zen Planner if

 You run a CrossFit box or martial arts school.
-The workout-of-the-day formats, attendance leaderboards, belt tracking and ranking progression are operationally load-bearing.
+The workout-of-the-day formats, attendance leaderboards, belt tracking and ranking progression are operationally essential.
 Zen Planner is the category standard for these.

 choose something else if